 The comparison table below highlights the price differences between taking a taxi and renting a tuk-tuk, based on a typical travel itinerary.

-Note: Each location has several nearby attractions, meaning you’ll likely take multiple taxi rides per day.
+Note: Each location has several nearby attractions, so you’ll likely take multiple taxi rides per day.

 – Taxi Costs: Average fares based on the PickMe app (local Uber).

-– Tuk-Tuk Rental Fee: Rates from TukTukRental, including a 5% discount with the code “Wanderer”.
+– Tuk-Tuk Rental Fee: Rates from TukTukRental, including a 5% discount with this booking link.

 Distances in Sri Lanka: Sample Itinerary